JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7884 days**.

-And here is a just a random fact -  **Another word to refer to old age is senectitude**.
+And here is a just a random fact -  **In 1972, a gorilla by the name of "Koko" was taught ASL (American Sign Language) for the deaf.
+By the year 2000, the gorilla could understand approximately 2,000 English words**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)